jestjs/jest/website/versioned_docs/version-26.0/ECMAScriptModules.md

 // etc.
 ```

-Do note that we currently don't support `jest.mock` in a clean way in ESM, but that is something we intend to add proper support for in the future.
+Please note that we currently don't support `jest.mock` in a clean way in ESM, but that is something we intend to add proper support for in the future.
 Follow [this issues](https://github.com/facebook/jest/issues/10025) for updates.